vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Agni pradanam and Anusamsanam

-After describing Agnipradanam (lighting the pyre), Anusamsanam () is described.
+After describing Agnipradanam (lighting the pyre), Anusamsanam (अनुशंसनम्) is described.
 The posture in which the karta should sit, the position of his hands, legs, as given is strange. ie, such as we do not generally adopt.
 The nine mantras to be chanted in udatta (ஸ்வரம்) only in continuous strain (page 37 Tamil portion) one after another.
-When the first "Rikh" is over, pranava is to be uttered with three matras (HET) and without break the first half of the second mantra should be chanted and then have a stop.
+When the first "Rikh" is over, pranava is to be uttered with three matras (मात्रा) and without break the first half of the second mantra should be chanted and then have a stop.
 Similarly the rest should be chanted (vide page 37 of Tamil and pages 46 & 47 of Sanskrit portion).
 Presumably because of the rigour in posture and utterance this part has dropped off by itself.
 It is not in vogue.

 ## Nagnaprachachadanam